 University of Warwick

 Coventry CV4 7AL

-Dr Milani's specialism is cultural history, particularly post-WWII History of Publishing and Intellectual History, from a sociological perspective.
+Mila Milani's specialism is cultural history, particularly post-WWII History of Publishing and Intellectual History, seen from a sociological and transnational perspective.

-Dr Milani's research to date has explored the relationship between translation and publishing institutions in post-WWII Italy (1951-1977).
-Drawing on a sociological approach, intersecting histoire croisée, Bourdieu's theoretical framework and Actor-Network theory, her doctoral thesis investigates unpublished materials from the archives of some key Italian poetry publishers (Mondadori, Einaudi and Scheiwiller) to reconstruct the meta-discourses related to the publication of foreign poetry.
-It argues that translation was a way to modify power relations within the publishing field and to reshape publishers’ identity as intellectuals, by fostering cultural projects of political engagement.
+Her research has explored the relationship between translation and publishing institutions in post-war Italy through a sociological approach, intersecting histoire croisée, Bourdieu's theoretical framework and Actor-Network theory.
+She has done extensive archival research related to Italian publishing houses (Mondadori, Einaudi and Scheiwiller, in particular) to reconstruct the meta-discourses related to the publication of foreign poetry.
+The main argument of her research is that translation was a way to modify power relations within the publishing field and to reshape publishers’ identity as intellectuals, by fostering cultural projects of political engagement.

-Her research has also explored the processes of identity formation of Italian intellectual networks.
-Precisely, by analysing the national and transnational dimensions of three journals, Politecnico, Risorgimento and Sud (1945-1947), it aimed to highlight the ways in which post-WWII journals and publishers interwove translation and political commitment to forge their role in the Republican years.
+She has also explored the processes of identity formation of Italian intellectual networks to highlight the ways in which post-WWII journals and publishers interwove translation and political commitment to forge their role in the Republican years.

-Her future research will explore the cultural and political dynamics informing literary translation practices in post-WWII Italy (1946-1972).
-It will do so by charting the strategic influence of the Italian Communist Party on the publication of translated literature and the role of translation in forging a politically committed narrative in 'post-hegemonic' Italy.
+Her current research explores the cultural and political dynamics informing literary translation practices in in Italy during the Cold War.
+It does so by charting the strategic influence of the Italian Communist Party on the publication of translated literature and the role of translation in forging a politically committed narrative in 'post-hegemonic' Italy.

 (2017) 'The Role of Translation in the History of Publishing: Publishers and Contemporary Poetry Translation in 1960s Italy', Translation Studies 10 (3), pp. 296-311.